Loveth221/MY-DSA-SQL-PROJECT/README.md

 Total_Orders = 261

----Question 9: Which (Consumer customer) was the (most profitable one)?
+ - Question 9: Which (Consumer customer) was the (most profitable one)?

 SELECT TOP 1